fortinsylvain/MyCpu/README.md

 ---

-## 🧩 PCB Version Sponsored by PCBWay
+## 🧠 Custom CPU PCB Update

-With the core architecture proven on the wire-wrap prototypes, I'm now working on a custom **PCB version** of the CPU.
-This step is generously sponsored by **PCBWay**.
+With the core architecture proven on the wire-wrap prototypes, the **custom PCB version** of the CPU is now complete.
+This phase of the project has been generously sponsored by [**PCBWay**](https://www.pcbway.com).

+I was really impressed by PCBWay’s **one-click KiCad integration** — all design files were submitted automatically to the PCBWay factory with a single click.
+The ordering process was fast and seamless!

+✅ **KiCad development completed**
+🛒 **PCB ordered via PCBWay**
+📦 **Currently waiting for the board to arrive**
+🧰 **Preparing components for assembly**

-Here’s a snapshot of the ongoing KiCad design:
+Here’s a snapshot of the completed KiCad design:

 ![KiCad PCB Design](MyCPU_PCB.jpg)

-Stay tuned for updates!
-The full PCB layout will be shared as the project progresses.
+Stay tuned for updates — the full PCB layout will be shared as the project progresses!

 ## 🗂 Microcode and Assembler